 Offering 10×10’ of living space with 7’ of standing height, there’s no doubt that all campers have enough real estate to spread out.

 Plus, you don’t need to fuss about triple-checking your vehicle’s measurements.
-The Napier Backroadz is equipped with a universal sleeve to accommodate any SUV or van.
+The Napier Backroadz has a universal sleeve to accommodate any SUV or van.

 Clearly, this tent has found the balance between size and price.
 But you can see how this was achieved when you examine the quality.